Enjoy a cup of tea at one of Ohio’s area tea rooms.

 #MyOhioFun Road Trip Notes

 Area attractions and shopping include: Castle Noel, Root Candle Company, A Cupcake a Day, Fabric Obsession, The Gardener’s Cottage, Medina Antique Mall, The Olive Tap, Perfectly Charming, The Raspberry and The Rose, Polish Pottery, and more.
-For our one day trip through Medina County click here.
+For our one day trip through Medina County click here

 For more information about things to do in Medina County visit the Medina County Convention and Visitors Bureau.

-The Macaron Tea Room
+Piccadilly Tea Room

 Piccadilly Parlour Victorian Tea Room